Your Shopping Cart

 How should suit pants fit?

-When we talk about leg fit, we’re talking about how tight they are.
+When we talk about fit, we’re talking about how tight they are around your thighs.
 Don’t worry, we’ll cover length later too!
 Dress pants should have a tailored look, but without being too tight.
 Aim for about an inch of extra fabric on either side of your leg.

 You can simply pinch the fabric on either side to check.
 It’s pretty easy to take in the leg width of suit pants, so if you’ve found the otherwise perfect pair, just call your tailor.